 A classic New York Yankees fitted cap is about as culturally relevant as you can get when it comes to headwear.
 Navy blue crown.
 Navy blue visor.
 White “NY” logo.
 Grey undervisor.
 Aesthetically, it’s close to perfect.
-But one day, in May of 2019, to be exact, Justin Farnham (aka “Pink Bottom Jus”), who works at Hat Club in NoHo, had an idea to make a “pink bottom”-style Yankees cap with a faint pink undervisor.
-It was a tribute to close friend Darius “Frosty Preme” Drumright’s mother, who passed away from breast cancer, and it featured a 1996 World Series patch, a nod to Drumright’s birth year.
+But one day, in May of 2019, to be exact, Justin Farnham (aka “Pink Bottom Jus”), who works at Hat Club in NoHo, was presented with an idea to make a “pink bottom”-style Yankees cap with a faint pink undervisor by his close friend Darius “Frosty Preme” Drumright.
+It was meant to be a tribute to Drumright’s mother, who passed away from breast cancer, and it featured a 1996 World Series patch, a nod to his birth year.

 The hat started out as a friends-and-family item, but soon the idea started to catch on.
 Hat Club NoHo released a full pink bottom collection to the public in October 2019.
 Farnham says, initially, some customers doubted the longevity of the pink UV styling, but when they dropped the collection on Halloween, customers lined the block for the style, and some of his naysayers were in the crowd.